levelten/google-analytics-in/readme.txt

 == Installation ==

-1. Upload the full google-analytics-in directory into your wp-content/plugins directory.
+1. Upload the full ga-in directory into your wp-content/plugins directory.
-2. In WordPress select Plugins from your sidebar menu and activate the Google Analytics IN for WP plugin.
+2. In WordPress select Plugins from your sidebar menu and activate the GAINWP - Google Analytics Integration for WordPress plugin.
 3. Open the plugin configuration page, which is located under Google Analytics menu.
 4. Authorize the plugin to connect to Google Analytics using the Authorize Plugin button.
 5. Go back to the plugin configuration page, which is located under Google Analytics menu to update/set your settings.